 The Market Rate lease rate is set to \$0.5378 square foot per month for Year 1.
 This is escalated at rate of 1.9 percent every year for the 40-year term.
-The market rate value scenario NPV is \$97,629 with an IRR of 1.08 percent.
+The market rate value scenario NPV is -\$85,225 with an IRR of 0.93 percent.
+The market rate performs better than the current rate in Scenario 1 because rent is higher, and it performs better than Scenario 3 and Scenario 4 because there is no bond to repay in the first 20 years.
+The market rate is lower than the cost recovery rate in Scenario 2 and the debt recovery rate in Scenario 6, so Scenario 5 has a lower NPV and IRR.